Choose from these options to participate:

 Free Special Public Service Webinars - available on demand

 Providing Psychological Support for Refugees and Displaced PopulationsThis webinar took place on June 24, 2022 and is provided FREE as a public service.
 Missed the live event?
 Register here to view the webinar recording.
 In 2019, there were an estimated 272 million international migrants (WHO, 2021).
 Displacement from home and community produces a myriad of health and mental health problems.
 Depression, anxiety, and post-traumatic stress are widespread in displaced populations.
 Hunger and poor living conditions aggravate pre-existing health and mental health problems.
 Lack of access to medical and mental health care compound the health problems of the displaced.
 Factors influencing the wellbeing of the displaced include: 1) the nature of the conflict or emergency that led to displacement, 2) ways in which the journey during displacement exacerbates the crisis, including detention and refugee camps, 3) ways in which gender, age, religion, language, class, economic position and cultural factors influence the emotional burden of displacement, and 4) the climate of the host community.
 In 2022, the world is watching as approximately 4.6 million civilians have fled the Ukraine and an additional 7.1 have left their homes in the Ukraine for safety and survival, adding to the global population of displaced human beings.
 This free webinar will highlight the conditions and needs of refugees and other displaced populations and introduce several approaches to providing support and care for refugee populations in the current Ukraine crisis as well as with other refugee populations worldwide.
 The presenters will describe their experience with providing mental health care for refugees, including the use of mind-body therapies such as hypnosis.
 In addition, presenters will highlight current initiatives to create new supports and effective interventions for refugees.
-Presenters: Donald Moss, PhD, Barbara McCann, PhD, Breeda McGrath, PhD, Kathleen Long, MD, and Callie Hattingh Supporting Optimal Coping with the Anxiety and Stress of the Covid-19 Pandemic This webinar was presented live on April 1 and April 8 and is provided FREE as a public service.
+Presenters: Donald Moss, PhD, Barbara McCann, PhD, Breeda McGrath, PhD, Kathleen Long, MD, and Callie Hattingh Supporting Optimal Coping with the Anxiety and Stress of the Covid-19 Pandemic This webinar was presented live on April 1 and April 8 of 2020 and is provided FREE as a public service.
 Missed the live event?
 Register here to view the webinar recording.
 Many Americans are reporting anxiety and a sense of stress about the COVID-19 pandemic.
 The health threat, the disruption of usual schedules and activities, and the lack of control over rapidly changing life-events all are undermining individual's sense of safety and self-confidence.
 Rapid fire media attention to the global impact of the pandemic is heightening the sense of urgency and threat for the general public.
 Individuals with pre-existing emotional and psychiatric disorders are reporting exacerbations of their symptoms and usually calm individuals are reporting preoccupation and anxiety.

 This webinar will bring together leading mental health experts from North American universities to discuss coping strategies, self-care skills, and lifestyle supports for emotional and physical well-being.
 The presenters will provide attendees with practical skills applicable for their own lives and also for their patients/clients/students.